 H5N1 in Cattle

-The discovery of H5N1 in cattle has put the dairy industry on alert as we work to maintain accurate communication with farmers, processors and others.
+The discovery of H5N1 in cattle has put the dairy industry on alert as we work to maintain accurate communication with farmers, processors, state and federal government officials and others.
 We will continue to keep this space updated as the situation unfolds.
 Read below for important information and links to the most up-to-date information, or view HPAI confirmed cases in livestock below.

 USDA Federal Order on Interstate Movement